programmerahul/validator/README.md

 Let say we want to validate these two rules against an html file:

 rule 1: there should be a paragraph element with id = welcome
-tule 2: there should be an h1 element with any class
+rule 2: there should be an h1 element with any class

 Solution :
 1. npm i //it installs all required dependencies
 2. node app.js //it starts the backend server
 3. Open inputRule.html file using live server tool: //this provide web based interface to enter validation rules
   <img width="960" alt="image" src="https://github.com/programmerahul/validator/assets/84563516/3b679030-8a18-4cb8-8b5b-64893d4bbffc">
   click on ADD button to add a new rule:
   add rules :
    rule 1) -1 , p, id , welcome, there should be a paragraph element with id = welcome
    rule 2) -1  , h1, class , , there should be an h1 element inside the paragraph element with class=profile
   click on submit. // it sends all rules to backend

 4. Open inputHtmlCss.html file using live server tool: //this provide web based interface to enter html , css files see validation results
     <img width="960" alt="image" src="https://github.com/programmerahul/validator/assets/84563516/b1a4d141-4d2a-4905-9381-4897b065f576">
     Enter html and css: